 - Ensure that the caravan is in a suitable position, and secure with the handbrake fully on. - 2.
 Fully raise all four corner steadies. - 3.
 Shut and lock the caravan exterior. - 4.
 Gauge the height of the car's towball then raise or lower the height of the caravan's towing hitch to ensure that it is high enough to pass over it cleanly and not hit the towball.
-Rotating the caravan's jockey wheel handle can do this: Clockwise to lower, anti-clockwise to raise. - 5.
-The assistant should position themselves by the front near side of the caravan so
+Rotating the caravan's jockey wheel handle can do this: Clockwise to lower, anti-clockwise to raise. - The assistant should position themselves by the front near side of the caravan so that they can extend an arm horizontally to indicate the position of the caravan's towing hitch.

-- that they can extend an arm horizontally to indicate the position of the caravan's towing hitch. - 6.
-Remove the car's towball cover and keep it in a secure place in the car. - Slowly reverse the towing vehicle towards the caravan.
+- 6. Remove the car's towball cover and keep it in a secure place in the car. - 7.
+Slowly reverse the towing vehicle towards the caravan.
 When reversing the towing vehicle towards the caravan always ensure that any pedestrians and your assistant are visible at all times. - 8.
-When reversing aim the towball of the car directly at the caravan towing hitch. - When the car's towball is as near to the caravan's towing hitch as possible fully apply the car's handbrake, turn off the engine and leave the car in first gear (Park or 'P' position for automatics). - 10.
-The final positioning should be carried out by manoeuvring by hand. - 11.
-Carefully release the caravan's handbrake. - 12.
-Manoeuvre the caravan's tow hitch directly over the towing vehicle's tow ball.
+When reversing aim the towball of the car directly at the caravan towing hitch. - 9.
+When the car's towball is as near to the caravan's towing hitch as possible fully apply the car's handbrake, turn off the engine and leave the car in first gear (Park or 'P' position for automatics). - 10.
+Carefully release the caravan's handbrake. - Manoeuvre the caravan's tow hitch directly over the towing vehicle's tow ball.
 Always manoeuvre the vehicle by pushing/pulling on the grab handles.
-When the caravan is in the correct position fully apply the handbrake. - 13.
-Raise the handle on the caravan tow hitch until it clicks and remains at an angle. - 14.
+When the caravan is in the correct position fully apply the handbrake. - 12.
+Raise the handle on the caravan tow hitch until it clicks and remains at an angle. - 13.
 Rotate the jockey wheel handle clockwise to lower the hitch onto the towball.
 When the tow hitch clicks and the handle drops to the horizontal position it is engaged.
 The hitch head is fitted with a visual indicator on the front radius to show whether or not it is properly connected to the tow ball.
-A green band will show immediately below the red indicator button on the hitch head when a proper connection has been made.
-15. Connect secondary braking cable as per - 15.
-Connect secondary braking cable as per the instructions in the previous section. - 16.
+A green band will show immediately below the red indicator button on the hitch head when a proper connection has been made. - 14.
+Connect secondary braking cable as per the instructions in the previous section. - 15.
 Test that the hitch is now fully engaged by slightly raising the caravan hitch from the car towball by winding the jockey wheel handle anti-clockwise.
 The hitch should not release from the car towball.
-Only raise the rear of the car enough to check the hitch is fully engaged. - 17.
+Only raise the rear of the car enough to check the hitch is fully engaged.
+See Alko manual for furhter information on hitching up, unhitching and fault identificatio. - 16.
 Turn the jockey wheel winding handle to lower the caravan.
-When the wheel is fully retracted, release the clamp and raise the jockey wheel to travel position. - Once the jockey wheel is in travel position and the wheel is located in the recess, tighten the clamp again. - 19.
-All caravans are fitted with a single 13 pin
+When the wheel is fully retracted, release the clamp and raise the jockey wheel to travel position. - Once the jockey wheel is in travel position and the wheel is located in the recess, tighten the clamp again. - 18.
+All caravans are fitted with a single 13 pin lead.

-- lead.
 Where the connector for the car does not match that of the caravan an adaptor or replacement cable will be required.

-Please ask your supplying retailer for details. - 20.
+Please ask your supplying retailer for details.

 Connect the lead to the receiving socket on the towing vehicle ensuring there is enough loose cable for cornering, but not too much so that it can drag on the ground.